Characterizations of graph classes via convex geometries: a survey: An overview of graph classes and convex geometries

 \subsection{Monophonic convexity}

-A path (cycle) in a graph $G$ is {\em induced} if there is no edge of $G$ linking two nonconsecutive vertices of it.
 Let ${\mathscr P}^m$ be the path system that maps each graph $G$ to its induced paths.
-The convexity defined over the induced paths of $G$ is called {\em monophonic convexity}.

-For a vertex $v\in V(G)$, let $N[v]$ denote the closed neighborhood of $v$ in $G$.
-If $N[v]$ is a clique then $v$ is said to be a {\em simplicial vertex}.
-It is easy to see that $v$ is an extreme vertex of a (monophonically) convex set $S\subseteq V(G)$ if and only if $v$ is a simplicial vertex of $G[S]$, the subgraph of $G$ induced by $S$.
+The convexity defined over the induced paths of $G$ is called the {\em monophonic convexity} of $G$.
+It is easy to see that $v$ is an extreme vertex of a (monophonically) convex set $S\subseteq V(G)$ if and only if $v$ is a simplicial vertex of $G[S]$.

 Suppose that $G$ contains an induced cycle $C$ with at least four vertices.
-Clearly, $H(V(C))$ contains no simplicial vertices.
-This means that monophonic convex geometries must be chordal.
-On the other hand, if $G$ is chordal then every nonsimplicial vertex of $G$ lies on an induced path between two simplicial vertices~\cite{farber-jamison}.
+Clearly, $S=H(V(C))$ is convex and contains no simplicial vertices, i.e., ${\mathit ext}(S)=\emptyset$.
+Thus, the Krein-Milman property fails in this case.
+In other words, if the monophonic convexity of $G$ is a convex geometry, then $G$ is chordal.
+On the other hand, if $G$ is chordal, then every nonsimplicial vertex of $G$ lies on an induced path between two simplicial vertices~\cite{farber-jamison}.
 As chordality is an hereditary property, this implies that every convex subset of vertices of $G$ is indeed the convex hull of its extreme vertices.
 Hence: